John L. Nelson: Personal life

 Nelson was born in Webster Parish, Louisiana, one of five children born to Carrie (née Jenkins) and Clarence Nelson.
 He traveled to Minneapolis to become a musician in 1948.
 Playing the piano, Nelson used "Prince Rogers" as a stage name and started a band called "The Prince Rogers Trio" with local musicians.

 In 1956, he met Mattie Della Shaw (November 11, 1933 – February 15, 2002) at a show on the north side of Minneapolis.
 Shaw was a jazz musician who became the musical group's singer.
 She had one son, Alfred Frank Alonzo Jackson (July 6, 1953 – August 29, 2019).
 Nelson married Shaw on August 31, 1957, and the couple had two more children, Prince (1958–2016, a musician who was named after his father's stage name) and Tyka Nelson (1960–2024, a singer).
 The couple formally separated in 1965 and were divorced on September 24, 1968.

 John Nelson's grandfather, Rev. Edward "Ed."
 Nelson was born to a White slaveowner, John Nelson and his Cherokee concubine.
 Rev. Ed became a travelling preacher for the Colored Methodist Episcopal Church and married Emma, a Black woman.

 Death

 Nelson died on August 25, 2001, aged 85, in his home in Chanhassen, Minnesota.
-That year Prince dedicated Joni Mitchell’s song "A Case of U", on his One Nite Alone... album, to his father.
+That year Prince dedicated Joni Mitchell's song "A Case of U", on his One Nite Alone... album, to his father.

+Nelson's death occurred on the same day as Aaliyah, an R&B, pop and hip hop singer who died as a result of a plane crash near The Bahamas.